-A reminder for tax season: Thanks to recent union victories, the educator expense tax deduction has been renewed for 2018 returns - and there's a new state deduction for your union dues, too.
+A reminder for tax season: Thanks to recent union victories, the educator expense tax deduction has been renewed for 2019 returns - and there's a state deduction for your union dues, too.

 State tax deduction for your union dues

 As a result of legislation championed by NYSUT, the state AFL-CIO and unions across the state, which was passed and signed into law in April 2017, union members in New York can deduct their union dues from their state income taxes if they itemize.

 While not a dollar for dollar deduction for your overall union dues, this deduction will offset your taxable income if you itemize your New York state income taxes.

 Consult with your personal tax preparer to confirm your own situation.

 Educator expense tax deduction renewed for 2019 tax returns

 Eligible educators can deduct up to $250 of qualified expenses you paid in 2019.

 If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500.
 However, neither spouse can deduct more than $250 of his or her qualified expenses.

 An eligible educator is a K-12 teacher, instructor, counselor, principal, or aide who worked at least 900 hours in a school that provides elementary or secondary education as determined by state law.